skellis46/embodied-camera/embodied-camera-application-proposal.md

 #### Research Aim

-The research aims to expand the corporeal and sensate possibilities of human-smartphone experiences, and to deepen understanding of the experiential inter-relationships between smartphones, movement, vision, proprioception and the senses.
+The research aims to expand the corporeal and sensate possibilities of human-smartphone experiences, and to deepen understanding of the experiential inter-relationships between smartphones, movement and the senses.

 #### research questions